zidsi/classla/README.md

 - named entity recognition models for all languages except Macedonian (Stanza does not cover named entity recognition for any of the languages supported by classla)
 - Macedonian models (Macedonian is not available in UD yet)
 - non-standard models for Croatian, Slovenian, Serbian (there is no UD data for these varieties)

+The above modifications led to some important improvements in the tool’s performance in comparison to original Stanza.
+For standard Slovenian, for example, running the full classla pipeline increases sentence segmentation F1 scores to 99.52 (94.29% error reduction), lemmatization to 99.17 (68.8% error reduction), XPOS tagging  to 97.38 (46.75% error reduction), UPOS tagging to 98.69 (23.4% error reduction), and LAS to 92.05 (23.56% error reduction).
+See official [Stanza performance](https://stanfordnlp.github.io/stanza/performance.html) (evaluated on different data splits) for comparison.

 ## Installation
 ### pip